jmueller95/CORNETTO/README.md

 There is no installing required besides running the Jar file (see above @Getting started).
 Some example data can be downloaded here: "link".

 Simply start the program, click "File" -> "Load from" -> choose your file format and select your file.
 The graph building will start immediately.
-On the right one can find the sliders for
+On the right one can find the sliders for changing the statistical values and changing how the graph is created and visualized.

 ## Authors